Durga: Dashain

 In Nepal, the festival dedicated to Durga is called Dashain (sometimes spelled as Dasain), which literally means "the ten".
 Dashain is the longest national holiday of Nepal, and is a public holiday in Sikkim and Bhutan.
 During Dashain, Durga is worshipped in ten forms (Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayani, Kalaratri, Mahagauri, Mahakali and Durga) with one form for each day in Nepal.
 The festival includes animal sacrifice in some communities, as well as the purchase of new clothes and gift giving.
 Traditionally, the festival is celebrated over 15 days, the first nine-day are spent by the faithful by remembering Durga and her ideas, the tenth day marks Durga's victory over Mahisura, and the last five days celebrate the victory of good over evil.

 During the first nine days, nine aspects of Durga known as Navadurga are meditated upon, one by one during the nine-day festival by devout Hindus.
-Durga is occasionally worshiped as celibate goddess, but the Shaktism traditions includes the worship of Shiva along with Durga, who consider her as his consort, in addition to Lakshmi, Saraswati, Ganesha and Kartikeya, who are considered to be Durga's children by Shaktas.
+Durga is usually worshipped as a celibate and independent goddess.
+However, in some popular devotional practices—especially in Eastern India, such as in Bengal's Shakta folk traditions, she is venerated alongside Shiva, who is regarded as her consort.
+These traditions also include the worship of Lakshmi, Saraswati, Ganesha and Kartikeya, who are considered to be her children.

 Some Shaktas worship Durga's symbolism and presence as Mother Nature.
 In South India, especially Andhra Pradesh, Dussera Navaratri is also celebrated and the goddess is dressed each day as a different Devi, all considered equivalent but another aspect of Durga.